• Skip to primary navigation

 How to Start Baby-Led Weaning

 Many parents who try baby-led weaning are excited to do it, and understandably so.
 It is, after all, a significant moment in your child’s development when they are finally capable of feeding themselves.
-However, make sure you don’t jump the gun in your excitement to help your child.
+However, don’t jump the gun in your excitement to help your child.

 Begin baby-led weaning slowly, and don’t go too crazy with the foods you use.
 Experts on nursing and childcare recommend starting with single foods to determine a child’s allergies.